ocaml-flambda/mopsa-ocaml/doc/user-manual/debugging/automated-testcase-reduction.rst

    The error message to search for should not be program specific, as it could hinder the automated testcase reduction.
 Feel free to edit the error message to remove explicit program expressions or program locations.

-In the case of multi-file projects, it will first ask the user to generate a preprocessed file (by calling Mopsa again with ``-c-preprocess-and-exit=file.i``).

 Differential-configuration reduction
 ------------------------------------